WubWub Audio custom speaker with ribbon tweeter and drivers in dramatic lighting

 Center Channels

 Matching tonal balance to tower speakers for seamless front soundstage.
 Horizontal or vertical configurations available.
-Same driver complement and DSP capability as towers.
+Same driver complement as towers, with powered or passive options.

 Typical: $2,000–$4,000